-*Average cost for each venue, including tax and gratuity, is calculated by figuring a 150-person guest list, ceremony fee, and 6-hour reception on a Saturday night using the least expensive menu and bar options.
+Average base cost for an Elms Mansion and Garden, including tax and gratuity, is calculated by figuring a 150-person guest list, ceremony fee, and 6-hour reception on a Saturday night using the least expensive menu and bar options.
 They do not include transportation to/from the venue, or any optional fees.
 Numbers are rounded up to the nearest hundred.

 How it breaks down: